apache/skywalking/docs/en/setup/backend/backend-apisix-monitoring.md

 Skywalking extract OTEL Collector attribute `service` as `Service` name .

-You could specify `service` attribute by `labels` keyword if using Prometheus receiver , as following :
+You could specify `skywalking_service` attribute by `labels` keyword if using Prometheus receiver , as following :

 ```yaml
 receivers: